 Consider a Carpet Cleaner

 If adding in the baking soda and vacuuming isn’t taking care of the smells, you’ll want to go for a more serious solution.
-The means renting (or buying) a carpet cleaner that has an upholstery attachment for cleaning up your couch.
+The means renting (or buying) a carpet cleaner for pets that has an upholstery attachment for cleaning up your couch.

 The great thing about using one of these machines is that you can use a cleaning formula that’s actually designed to get rid of dog odors.
-You can also use it in conjunction with a stain remover in order to get those spots that just won’t seem to go away on their own.
+You can also use it in conjunction with a pet stain remover in order to get those spots that just won’t seem to go away on their own.

 Yes, Febreeze works to get rid of dog smells.
 It’s isn’t perfect and some dogs just really don’t like the smell, but it can do a good job of getting rid of some of the strongest dog odors while you’re trying to get your house in order.